nikipanahi/predictive-System/README.md

+Copyright (c) 2024 Niki Panahi & Mehdi Rahmati.
+All Rights Reserved.
+This repository is provided solely for academic review and demonstration purposes related to our IEEE publication.
+Any commercial use, reproduction, modification, or distribution of this code without explicit written permission from the authors is strictly prohibited.
 # ✈️ Aviation MRO Inventory & Smart Predictive Maintenance System

 This repository contains the source code for the Django-based MRO (Maintenance, Repair, and Overhaul) inventory management system and its companion offline analytical portal, strictly aligned with academic and IEEE standards.